 Usually, transactions are started and completed within a very short window of time—a few minutes, while the customer is standing there.
 In eCommerce, customers have come to expect near-instantaneous transaction processing in the moment of time between checking out and waiting for the confirmation page to load.

 But sometimes, merchants have some reason to wait before submitting a transaction in progress.
 This may be because certain transaction details have yet to be finalized, or because the transaction depends on some other conditions being met, like figuring out how the product will be delivered or whether or not it’s in stock and available yet.

-When delays push a transaction outside of the acceptable presentment timeframe, or the customer closes their account, the transaction may no longer be valid once it has been presented, and the merchant will find themselves facing this chargeback.
+When delays push a transaction beyond the acceptable presentment deadline or the customer closes their account, the transaction may no longer be valid once it has been presented, and the merchant will find themselves facing this chargeback.